yr5913/BankMarketingDataAnalysis/readme.txt

 ## Usage

-We strongly recommend the usage of jupiter notebook to load the script bank_marketing_data.py into jupyter notebook and run it.
+We strongly recommend the usage of jupiter notebook to load the script bank_marketing_data.py into jupyter notebook and run it

 If Jupyter notebook is not available, Please use below commands to run the script